RockingAayush/Shorts_generator/README_video_downloader.md

 ## Note
 -----

+-   Make sure to run `quote_voiceover.py` first to generate the `combined_audio.mp3`.
 -   Ensure you have a stable internet connection to download videos from Pexels.
 -   The script uses the first video file link available in the Pexels API response.
 You can modify the script to choose different resolutions if needed.
 -   The script currently assumes the video file will be saved as `original.mp4`.
 Adjust the filename and path as necessary.